Manshur7/Capstone-Project/README.md

 8. [Production Testing](#Production-Testing)

 # Introduction
-I chose this Lumi project as it was a way to help young parents monitor the optimum conditions required for the well being of their children & as it would make use of intesting types of sensors.
+I chose this Lumi project as it would be a way to help young parents monitor the optimum conditions required for the well being of their children & as it would make use of intesting types of sensors.

 Sensor used: ![1](https://github.com/Manshur7/Capstone-Project/blob/master/image%20uploads/dht22Sensor.PNG) <br/>